d-markey/squadron/README.md

 ### <a name="tokens"></a>Cancellation Tokens

-To notify workers of the cancellation, Squadron 3 provides the generic `CancellationToken` class implementing the base functionality for cancellation tokens.
+To notify workers of a cancellation, Squadron 3 provides the `CancellationToken` class implementing the base functionality for cancellation tokens.
 To ensure workers are notified of a token's cancellation, the token must be provided to the worker.
 Cancellation notifications are posted to workers regardless of the `maxParallel` concurrency settings.
 It is the responsibility of the worker service (your code) to verify the token status and abort processing when requested.
 To ensure the cancellation can be processed, you code must therefore be asynchronous.
 If the service is essentially CPU-bound, this can be achieved by awaiting a simple `Future(() {})`.

 When a token is cancelled, all tasks associated with the token will be cancelled.
 A `CancelledException` will be thrown and the code that started the worker task will receive it.

 Squadron provides 3 kinds of cancellation tokens:
-* `CancellableToken`: a cancellation token that can be triggered programmatically by calling `CancellableToken.cancel()`.
+* `CancellationToken`: a cancellation token that can be triggered programmatically by calling `CancellationToken.cancel()`.
 * `TimeOutToken`: a cancellation token that will be cancelled automatically after a given duration.
-Timeout countdown starts then the task is effectively posted to a worker.
+Timeout countdown starts when the task is effectively posted to a worker.
 * `CompositeToken`: a cancellation token monitoring several other tokens.
 A `CompositeToken` will be cancelled automatically upon cancellation of one of the tokens (`CompositeMode.any`) or all of them (`CompositeMode.all`).